trubby22/dobot-tcp-ip/dupa.md

 - I will talk to Dandan later about whether it makes sense to use the force-torque sensor or not

 one last try - no, let's not waste time - I know that FT sensing doesn't work already

+problem: regardless of the room lighting conditions (bright - light from outside or lamps inside turned on; dark - dark outside, lamps indide turned off), the tactile video data has too much light and the markers aren't visible

+I need separate gucview settings for different lighting conditions (mainly modify the gamma value)